k5iogura/YOLOv2-chainer/README.md

 ## Try to transform from chainer to other formats supported by OpenVINO

+Notice: Transformation from Darknet weights and cfg to tensorflow pb is out of scope of this repo.

 ### to caffemodel

     Exception: Cannot convert, name=BroadcastTo-1-1, rank=1,